GauravvThakurr/GauravvThakurr/README.md

-# Hello, I am Gaurav Thakur a Data Analyst 🎯
+# Hi, I'm Gaurav Thakur a Data Analyst 🎯

 ## About me 🙋‍♂️